DC State Estimation

 State Estimation Update

-An advanced methodology involves users establishing the DcStateEstimation type using dcStateEstimation or dcLavStateEstimation just once.
-After this initial setup, users can seamlessly modify existing measurement devices without the need to recreate the DcStateEstimation type.
+For advanced workflows, users can create the DcStateEstimation type once using dcStateEstimation or dcLavStateEstimation.
+They can then modify existing measurement devices without recreating the DcStateEstimation type.

 Tip

 The addition of new measurements after the creation of DcStateEstimation is not practical in terms of reusing this type.
-Instead, we recommend that users create a final set of measurements and then utilize update functions to manage devices, either putting them in-service or out-of-service throughout the process.
+Instead, users should create a final set of measurements and then use update functions to manage devices, either setting them in-service or out-of-service throughout the process.

-Let us now revisit our defined PowerSystem, Measurement and DcStateEstimation types:
+Now revisit the defined PowerSystem, Measurement and DcStateEstimation types:

 system, monitoring = ems()